aliarslangit/terraform-azure-high-availability-project/README.md

 - Azure Traffic Manager

 #### There are 2 Resource Groups in different regions:
-- **East US:** This is primary region and acts as a point of communication unless unavailable
+- **East US:** This is primary region and acts as a point of communication unless it becomes unavailable due to any disaster or outage.
 - **West Europe:** This region acts as a secondary region and will be automatically Up & Running during outage in primary region.
 ---